hydra13/hydra13.github.io/index.md

 **Java** and **Python** - I study this programming languages now.

-**Linux** - I like OS family.
-I worked with Debian, CentOS, ArchLinux and other.
+**Linux** - I like this OS family.
+I worked with Debian, CentOS, ArchLinux and other Linux OS.

 I used next technologies:
 * MySQL